SUBURBAN ORTHOPAEDIC MEDICAL CENTER MAIN SERVICES

 > Prevention with information and treatment plans to prevent injury or slow the progression of diseases.

 While orthopedic surgeons are familiar with all aspects of the musculoskeletal system, many orthopaedists specialize in certain areas, such as the foot and ankle, spine, hip or knee.
 They may also choose to focus on specific fields like pediatrics, trauma or sports medicine.
-Some orthopaedic surgeons may specialize in several areas.
+Some orthopedic surgeons may specialize in several areas.

 Education and Training